HarshilChavada04/TodoList/README.md

 - Delete items: Remove any specific task from the list by clicking the delete button associated with that task.
 - Mark as done: Each task has a checkbox, allowing you to mark it as done when completed.
 - Delete all items: Clear the entire list by clicking the "Delete All" button.
+- Edit items: If you need to make changes to a task, you can click the "Edit" button associated with that task.
+This will allow you to modify the task description.

 ## Getting Started